-- to elect six directors to the Board of Directors of the Company to serve until the next annual meeting of the Company's stockholders and until their successors are duly elected and qualified or until their earlier death, resignation or removal from office; - to ratify the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2011; - to approve, on a non-binding advisory basis, the compensation of certain executive officers as disclosed in this Proxy Statement; - to recommend, on a non-binding advisory basis, the frequency of holding an advisory vote on executive compensation; and - to transact such other business as may properly come before the Annual Meeting and any adjournments thereof.
+- to elect six directors to the Board of Directors of the Company to serve until the next annual meeting of the Company's stockholders and until their successors are duly elected and qualified or until their earlier death, resignation or removal from office; - to amend the Company's Certificate of Incorporation to increase the total number of shares of Common Stock that the Company is authorized to issue from 60,000,000 shares to 135,000,000 shares; - to ratify the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2013; - to approve, on a non-binding advisory basis, the compensation of certain executive officers as disclosed in this Proxy Statement; and - to transact such other business as may properly come before the Annual Meeting and any adjournments thereof.

 The Board of Directors knows of no other matters to be presented for action at the Annual Meeting.
 However, if any other matters properly come before the Annual Meeting, the persons named in the proxy will vote on such other matters and/or for other nominees in accordance with their best judgment.
-With respect to the proposal concerning the frequency of advisory votes on executive compensation, the Company's Board of Directors recommends that the advisory vote take place every three years.
-The Company's Board of Directors recommends that the stockholders vote in favor of each of the other proposals.
+The Company's Board of Directors recommends that the stockholders vote "FOR" each of the proposals.
 Only holders of record of Common Stock of the Company at the close of business on the Record Date will be entitled to vote at the Annual Meeting.